 - The odds of winning will depend on the number of eligible entries.
 Sponsors cannot predict the odds of winning as they have no prior knowledge of the number of entrants who will participate.

 - Entrants must be 18 years of age or older.
+For team entries, the team leader must be at least 18 years of age but there is no age requirement for other team members.
+Any prizes will be awarded to the team leader.
 Employees and the immediate families of the Primary Sponsors, their parent companies, subsidiaries, representatives, and advertising/promotion agencies are not eligible and prohibited from entering.

 - The Contest is open worldwide, except where prohibited or restricted by national or local law.